thejoshuahendrix/BugTracker/README.md

 # BugTracker
-A simple Android app that takes bug descriptions to an SQLite DB and writes to a file
+An Android app that takes bug descriptions to an SQLite DB and writes to a file